trwww/ajax-upload-for-gravity-forms/readme.txt

 == Changelog ==

+= 2.8.0 =
+* Feature: ability to control if attachments included in notification emails are in ZIP file or not.
+See 'Zip uploads' option in notification settings.

+= 2.7.5 =
+* Maintenance: add check to clear buffer before ajax request is returned to browser.

+= 2.7.4 =
+* Fix: Improve Gravity Flow support - allow Gravity Flow to output the correct value/format depending on the form editable status.

 = 2.7.3 =
-Fix: Update upload handler (blueimp file uploader) to version 9.17.0 to resolve upload issue in Chrome for Android and intermittent issue in Firefox.
+* Fix: Update upload handler (blueimp file uploader) to version 9.17.0 to resolve upload issue in Chrome for Android and intermittent issue in Firefox.

 = 2.7.2 =
 * Fix: resolve conflict with <a href="https://wordpress.org/plugins/gravity-forms-list-field-select-drop-down/" target="_blank">Drop Down Options in List Fields for Gravity Forms</a> plugin